akesseler/TrayNotes/README.md

 The program _Tray Notes_ represents a text management tool that allows dragging and dropping text content onto tray icon.

+An overview can be found on _sourceforge.net_ under https://sourceforge.net/projects/traynotesnet/.

+The current release also be found on _sourceforge.net_ under https://sourceforge.net/projects/traynotesnet/files/.

 ### Licensing

 The software has been published under the terms of _MIT License_.